m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/managing-domains/major-weblogic-version-upgrade/_index.md

    - Back up the JRF database.
    - Back up the OPSS wallet file.
 See [Save the OPSS wallet secret](#back-up-the-opss-wallet-and-save-it-in-a-secret).
    - Make sure nothing else is accessing the database.
-- Shut down the domain by setting `serverStartPolicy: Never` in the domain and cluster resource YAML file.
 - **Do not delete** the domain resource.
+- Shut down the domain by patching the domain and/or cluster spec `serverStartPolicy` to `Never`.
+   - For example, `kubectl -n sample-domain1-ns patch domain sample-domain1 --type=json -p='[ {"op": "replace", "path": "/spec/serverStartPolicy", "value": "Never"}]'
+     `

-WebLogic provides two utilities for performing version upgrades of WebLogic domains: the Upgrade Assistant and the Reconfiguration Wizard.
+If your domain is on a persistent volume, WebLogic provides two utilities for performing version upgrades of WebLogic domains: the Upgrade Assistant for upgrading FMW JRF database schemas and the Reconfiguration Wizard for upgrading the domain configuration.
+You will need access to the existing domain home directory when running these utilities.
 Because a typical Kubernetes environment lacks a graphical interface, you must run these utilities with the command-line options.

+If you domain is using Model in Image, since the domain will be rebuilt when the model is updated, see [Update Use Cases](#upgrade-use-cases) for details.

 #### Back up the OPSS wallet and save it in a secret